Rehab Near Me: Best Detox & Rehab Center for Addiction in Woodland Hills, California

 Why Choose Sylvan Detox?

-During your individualized treatment plan for drug and alcohol rehab, you will have:
+During your individualized treatment plan for drug and alcohol rehab in Woodland Hills, you will have:

 - The highest quality care from nurses and addictions therapists who are caring, non-judgmental, and highly skilled and experienced in detox and rehabilitation methods